What to do in Pavia

 Maybe it was the autumn colours, but at first sight the landscape around Pavia looked like a 17th century Dutch painting.
 Flat and wet with a grey mist rising over the plains and among the sparse naked trees.
 The city itself was also rather anonymous with broad boulevards and predominantly modern housing, but we decided to give it a try and stayed overnight at a hotel near the station.

 Pavia is home to an ancient University, and it is supposed to possess ‘a vast amount of artistic and cultural treasures’, so there was something to discover.
+Even through the fabled Charterhouse of Pavia is a long way out of town.

 Important churches and museums